 William O’Neal James aka Bill was born July 21, 1948 in New York City to Joseph James aka Grandpa (Poo Poo) and Leona James.
 He was one of nine brothers and sisters.
 Bill passed on March 8, 2019.

-To send flowers in memory of William James, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of William James, please visit our Heartfelt Sympathies Store.

 He joins his late brother Leroy, Claude, Russell and his sister Carol.
 He is survived by his brother Rubio, Vernon, Alonzo and Sister Sheryl aka Cherry.
 He leaves behind two sons Gerhardt and Ryan James.
 His grandchildren Cristian and Camryn James, along with a host of nephews, nieces, cousins and friends.

 Bill was raised in Manhattan in Frederick Douglas Projects.
 Bill, along with his brothers and sister, loved being in their Mother’s bedroom before going to bed, some will drop asleep.
 This was one of the highlights they shared together growing up as a family.
 He completed high school and had a love for playing basketball.
 He even had aspirations to making it in the League, due to his tall stature and athleticism.

 Bill was a budding entrepreneur, a Chef with unique culinary art skills.
 He enjoyed fishing, going to the beach, going out to shows, love to record videos, playing music and was a collector of records and vintage equipment.
 The “host with the most” Bill would DJ block parties in the neighborhood and mixed soulful music.
 He later on decided to pursue a career in the Taxi and limousine industry where he later obtain a medallion to kick off his operation.